princeraj07m/angular-bootstrap-cli/README.md

 # Angular Bootstrap CLI

-A simple custom CLI tool to **create Angular projects with Bootstrap**.
+A simple custom CLI tool to **create Angular projects with Bootstrap + FontAwesome**.
-It saves time by automating the installation and setup process.
+It saves time by automating the Angular setup, dependency installation, and configuration process.

 ---